The Business Plan is the principle strategic document in the ongoing development and good management of our organisation.

 Please note that detailed cash flow and expenditure figures are redacted from the public version of this document for reasons of commercial confidentiality.

-The Business Plan was developed internally by staff over an 18 month period, with individual sections of the plan being considered in detail by each of the Committees of the Trust during 2016.
-Finally the current plan was put before the Board and given approval in January 2017.
+The Business Plan was developed internally by staff with individual sections of the plan being considered in detail by each of the Committees of the Trust.
+Finally the current plan was put before the Board and given approval in March 2022.

 While any such Business Plan strives to identify all the challenges and issues that we can foresee over the the coming years, it has to be implemented in a dynamic world where factors are changing, resources may be limited and new issues may arise.
 The plan therefore is a living document that has a degree of flexibility through its Monitoring and Review process (below) to respond to any new challenges as they arise.